MarcelineVQ/SortBags/README.md

 __IMPORTANT: The folder name must be "SortBags"__<br/>
 __IMPORTANT: If you want buttons then get this too: https://github.com/shirsig/Cleanup__

-* Compatable with SuperWoW
+* Compatable with SuperWoW.
-* Natively supported by pfUI
+* Natively supported by pfUI.
+* Slightly faster than some versions due to reduced pausing.

 ```
 /run SortBags() -- Sort bags